12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_upgrade_uc_module.rst

 Synopsis
 --------
-- Upgrade the upgrade coordinator.
+- Upgrade the upgrade coordinator